vanillaspa/web-components/README.md

 After importing web-components, your WebComponents will be defined in the CustemElements registry.
 You don't have to register your elements manually.
 Just put them into the public folder.

-**Important!** Each WebComponent must be located in your project in a subfolder under `public/components`, for instance: `public/components/app/app-start.html`.
+**Important!** Each WebComponent must be located in your project in a subfolder under `public/components`, for instance: `public/components/app/app-start.html` in order for the import.meta.glob Wildcard-Pattern to work properly.